A deep learning approach to clustering visual arts: Results

-This qualitative assessment suggests that the model created by {\sf DELIUS} takes more into account semantic features, that is, those relating to the subject and genre of the artwork, rather than just stylistic properties.
+This qualitative assessment confirms that the model created by {\sf DELIUS} takes into account semantic features, that is, those relating to the subject and genre of the artwork, rather than just stylistic properties.
 This can be explained considering that the deep clustering model uses high-level of abstraction features extracted from a deep pre-trained CNN as an input, which typically involve more complex shapes and objects rather than low-level features.
 Furthermore, unlike supervised approaches, where the same deep CNN can be used (see Sect.~5.4), after feature extraction the deep clustering model is not forced to learn useful features for style classification tasks, but independently explores high-level visual similarities between artworks to group them.
 In other words, when a clear loss function based on a style ground truth is adopted, the model is forced to learn useful features to minimize that loss.
 Instead, in an unsupervised setting, the model is free to group artworks independently of such loss and tends to consider content-based features.
 These findings are consistent with previous work showing how visual features can be used to find similarities between artists \citep{saleh2016toward,MTAP} and how visual features from the same semantic domain overlap while appearing separate from other domains \citep{garcia2018read,cornia2020explaining}.
+Furthermore, as the results we have obtained with the supervised approach also demonstrate (Sect.~5.4), even when the system has a clear loss function to minimize, the period prediction is difficult, as more classical works can exhibit futuristic and pioneering features, while modern works can draw inspiration and revive the classic style.
+In addition, there is usually confusion between similar styles \citep{strezoski2017omniart}.
+Indeed, precisely separating artistic styles is still challenging.